Lung cancer: Classification

 Several lung cancer types are subclassified based on the growth characteristics of the cancer cells.
 Adenocarcinomas are classified as lepidic (growing along the surface of intact alveolar walls), acinar and papillary, or micropapillary and solid pattern.
-Lepidic adenocarcinomas tend to be least aggressive; micropapillary and solid pattern adenocarcinomas most aggressive.
+Lepidic adenocarcinomas tend to be least aggressive, while micropapillary and solid pattern adenocarcinomas are most aggressive.

-In addition to examining cell morphology, biopsies are often stained with immunohistochemistry to confirm lung cancer classification.
+In addition to examining cell morphology, biopsies are often stained by immunohistochemistry to confirm lung cancer classification.
 SCLCs bear the markers of neuroendocrine cells, such as chromogranin, synaptophysin, and CD56.
 Adenocarcinomas tend to express Napsin-A and TTF-1; squamous cell carcinomas lack Napsin-A and TTF-1, but express p63 and its cancer-specific isoform p40.
 CK7 and CK20 are also commonly used to differentiate lung cancers.
 CK20 is found in several cancers, but typically absent from lung cancer.
 CK7 is present in many lung cancers, but absent from squamous cell carcinomas.